-Claude Lanzmann directed this 9 1/2 hour documentary of the Holocaust without using a single frame of archive footage.
+Claude Lanzmann directed this 9½ hour documentary on the Holocaust without using a single frame of archive footage.
 He interviews survivors, witnesses, and ex-Nazis (whom he had to film secretly since they only agreed to be interviewed by audio).
-His style of interviewing by asking for the most minute details is effective at adding up these details to give a horrifying portrait of the events of Nazi genocide.
-He also shows, or rather lets some of his subjects themselves show, that the anti-Semitism that caused 6 million Jews to die in the Holocaust is still alive in well in many people that still live in Germany, Poland, and elsewhere.
+His style of interviewing, by asking for the most minute details, is effective at adding up these details to give a horrifying portrait of the events of Nazi genocide.
+He also shows, or rather lets some of his subjects show, that the anti-Semitism that caused 6 million Jews to die in the Holocaust is still alive and well in many people who still live in Germany, Poland, and elsewhere.

 Director: Claude Lanzmann.

-Starring: Simon Srebnik, Michael Podchlebnik, Motke Zaidl and more.
+Starring: Simon Srebnik, Michael Podchlebnik, Motke Zaidl, Claude Lanzmann, Jan Karski and more.